GoobyFRS/bluebotpc-web/pages/pc.md

 - [Cisco](https://www.cisco.com/) switches, routers, and Merakis.
 - [Juniper](https://www.juniper.net/us/en.html) switches and routers.
 - [Aruba](https://www.arubanetworks.com/) switches, wireless controllers, and wireless access points.

+### Repair Process

+1. **Free Consultation:** We visually inspect your computer for damage, talk to you about your experience, and perform basic troubleshooting.
+We will make at least two recommendations for how to proceed.
+2. **Intake:** Device is added to our inventory tracking system.
+You are provided a Ticket Number.
+3. **Troubleshooting Desk:** Device undergoes a full software/hardware diagnostics workflow to ensure we identify and resolve the root cause.
+4. **Cost Approval:** If we determine you will be charged more than the original quote, we stop here for your cost increase approval.
+5. **Repair:** The identified root cause is resolved and cleanup work will be performed.
+6. **Return to Customer:** Device is removed from inventory, payment is processed, and receipt is given.